thwinhtooaungreborn/FacebookAutoLike/README.md

 nexyAutoLikeEngine.start(); // start your auto like
 ```

-*Now go to your someone else's profile, start giving like bombs and get attention from them.*
+*Now go to someone else's profile, start giving like bombs and get attention from them.*

 **Have fun injecting!**